 The Company's Corporate Governance Guidelines define an "independent" director in accordance with the applicable provisions of the Exchange Act and the applicable rules (the "Nasdaq Listing Rules") of The Nasdaq Stock Market ("Nasdaq").
 As the Company believes it is not possible to anticipate or explicitly provide for all potential situations that may affect independence, the board of directors periodically reviews each director's status as an independent director and whether any independent director has any other relationship with the Company that, in the judgment of the board of directors, would interfere with the director's exercise of independent judgment in carrying out such director's responsibilities as a director.
 The board of directors annually makes an affirmative determination as to whether each director is "independent" under the applicable provisions of the Exchange Act and the Nasdaq Listing Rules.

 The board of directors has determined that Messrs.
 Frieberg and Van Strydonck, Dr. Manian, and Mses.
 Yanni and Bedrij Stecyk are each independent.
-In fiscal year 2020, Alejandro M. Berlin was not nominated for re-election as a director at our 2020 Annual Meeting of Stockholders.
-The board of directors has determined that Dr. Berlin was an independent director for the period in fiscal year 2020 during which Mr. Berlin served as a director.

 Executive Sessions